sahitpj/sahitpj.github.io/about.md

 <p class="about-content">I previously interned at the British Broadcasting Corporation (BBC), where my job profile was Full Stack Development.
 I code extensively in multiple languages such as Go, Python, C/C++, JavaScript and Rust.</p>

-<p class="about-content">Apart from this I also enjoy playing football (I am an Arsenal, and it seems like they have a tough year ahead of them now), the guitar and piano too.
+<p class="about-content">Apart from this, I also enjoy playing football (I am an Arsenal, and it seems like they have a tough year ahead of them now), the guitar and piano too.
 I am also a writer</p>

 <p class="about-content">Do feel free to reach out to me through any of the following Social Media accounts, regarding any of the updates I post in the updates section, or anything else in general.</p>